Yamato-damashii

-Yamato-damashii (大和魂) or Yamato-gokoro (大和心) is a Japanese language term for the cultural values and characteristics of the Japanese people.
+Yamato-damashii (大和魂) or Yamato-gokoro (大和心) is a term in the Japanese language for the cultural values and characteristics of the Japanese people.
 The phrase was coined in the Heian period to describe the indigenous Japanese 'spirit' or cultural values as opposed to cultural values of foreign nations such as those identified through contact with Tang dynasty China.
 Later, a qualitative contrast between Japanese and Chinese spirit was elicited from the term.
 Edo period writers and samurai used it to augment and support the Bushido concept of honor and valor.
 English translations of Yamato-damashii include the "Japanese spirit", "Japanese soul", "Yamato spirit", and "The Soul of Old Japan".
 Lafcadio Hearn mentions the latter in connection with Shinto.